Andre601/Math-Expansion/README.md

 ### `%math_{server_online}-1%`
 This example evaluates the current amount of players on the server and subtracts 1 from it.

-All placeholders which return a number can be used in the expansion, but they need to be in the format `{placeholder}` instead of `%placeholder%`.
+You can use and placeholder from PlaceholderAPI that returns a valid number, but you have to use the bracket format (`{placeholder}`) instead.

 ### `%math_SQRT(100)%`
 EvalEx, the library used here, provides specific Text for common calculations.
 In the above example do we get the square root of 100, which is 10 (`10 * 10 = 100`).

-These EvalEx-specific text options are case-sensitive.
+These EvalEx-specific text options are case-insensitive.
 You can find a full list of text options on the [EvalEx Readme][evalex].

 ### `%math_22[prc]4%`